RomlinGroup/Flatpack/README.md

 python bulk_verify_signed_data_with_cli.py --public_key public_key.pem
 ```

-## DATASET.md 📖

-[DATASET.md](https://github.com/romlingroup/flatpack-ai/blob/main/datasets/DATASET.md) is our meticulously crafted Markdown template (under development), established to act as a standard for encapsulating the essentials of any dataset.
-By streamlining the documentation process, this template ensures that all relevant details about the dataset are easily accessible, facilitating seamless collaboration and utilization.

-Markdown is ideal for documenting datasets as it is lightweight and easy to archive.
-Its format helps keep data and documentation in sync, essential for research integrity and reproducibility.
-Markdown files and datasets can also be version-controlled, ensuring a cohesive historical record.

-Once completed, it will be a mandatory component in all flatpacks.

 ## Micro language models 🤏

 [Micro language models](http://microlanguagemodels.com) with around 100M to 10B parameters, offer a compelling alternative to the deployment and scalability challenges associated with traditional large language models (LLMs).
 Their smaller size allows for rapid pre-training and fine-tuning, enabling organisations to adapt quickly to market changes or specific requirements.
 Micro language models can be deployed in edge-adjacent environments like laptops, microprocessors, or smartphones, benefiting from [edge computing](https://en.wikipedia.org/wiki/Edge_computing) (computation and storage closer to data sources) to facilitate low-latency and privacy-conscious applications.
 These characteristics make micro language models broadly accessible, energy-efficient, and specialized, even to smaller teams or individual developers.